Offirmo/hello-world-npx/README.md

 npx hello-world-npx
 ```

-If the latest version is not taken, use:
+If the latest version is not taken into account (cache), use:

 ```bash
 npx hello-world-npx --ignore-existing